Jeffrey H. Barker

 In the winter of 2000, he served as visiting professor of philosophy at the University of Iceland in Reykjavík, where he taught an upper-level seminar in health and human rights and presented a university lecture on genetic therapy research and xenotransplantation.
 He was a research fellow at the Yale Law School in 1989 and at the Stanford Law School in 1992.

-In addition to his 1986 book, Individualism and Community: The State in Marx and Early Anarchism, Provost Barker has published works in several philosophy journals, medical journals, and law reviews, including The Review of Law and Social Policy and Medicine, Healthcare, and Philosophy.
+In addition to his 1986 book, Individualism and Community: The State in Marx and Early Anarchism, Dr. Barker has published works in several philosophy journals, medical journals, and law reviews, including The Review of Law and Social Policy and Medicine, Healthcare, and Philosophy.
 He contributed lead articles to The Oxford Companion to the Body, focused on his research interests in bioethics, ethics and the human face, and to the second edition of the Encyclopedia of Applied Ethics.
 In 2021, he and Converse Professor Emerita Melissa Walker published the book, Kansas Boy: The Memoir of A.J.
 Bolinger, a contribution to the history of the American West.

-Provost Barker is a Vice-Chair of the Biomedical Institutional Review Board for the Spartanburg Regional Healthcare System, and is a consultant member of the South Carolina Medical Association Bioethics Committee.
+Dr. Barker was Vice-Chair of the Biomedical Institutional Review Board for the Spartanburg Regional Healthcare System, and was a consultant member of the South Carolina Medical Association Bioethics Committee.

 Barker’s selected publications include:

 Kansas Boy: The Memoir of A.J.
 Bolinger, edited, with Melissa Walker (Lawrence, KS: University of Kansas Press), March 2021